Aufbau (journal): Manfred George

-When George became the new editor, he added three major themes for the Aufbau.
-These three themes emphasized the connection between the German homeland and the newfound homeland of the United States.
-He encouraged a strong belief in Judaism and loyalty to the German culture.
+When George became the new editor, he added three major themes for the Aufbau, emphasizing the connection between the German homeland and the newfound homeland of the United States; encouraging a strong belief in Judaism; and loyalty to the German culture.

-In one of the first issues with George as editor, he emphasized the uncertainty present in the futures of Jewish people at the time and encouraged sympathy and neutrality.
+In one of the first issues with George as editor, he highlighted the uncertainty present in the futures of Jewish people at the time and encouraged sympathy and neutrality.
 This issue was released shortly after Germany invaded Poland in September 1939.

 1940

 In 1940, Aufbau faced backlash because they were reporting the violence and incidents occurring against Jewish people in Europe.
 The backlash revolved around people not approving of their content nor finding it to be credible.
 The Aufbau editors responded by issuing a statement explaining that other publication's readers did not necessarily care as much about the suffering of Jewish people as the Aufbau readers did.
 Furthermore, editors explained that what the competing publications, like the New York Times, were currently publishing, the Aufbau had published weeks prior.

 As of February 1940, the Aufbau was continuing to promote club events for the German-Jewish Club.
-In addition, throughout the summer, the journal highlighted various happenings and occurrences in American politics under the heading, “The Smoke-Filled Room”.
+In addition, throughout the summer, the journal highlighted various happenings and occurrences in American politics under the heading, "The Smoke-Filled Room".
 The purpose of this was to educate Jewish immigrants in the United States on mainstream American culture and practices, like the presidential election between Franklin D, Roosevelt and Wendell Willkie.

 1941

-In an effort to continue the support for Americanization, the Aufbau published an Aufbau Almanac called, "The Immigrants Handbook".
-This “handbook” was used as a how-to guide for new German-Jewish immigrants within the United States.
-It included 192 pages detailing American life and everything that someone might need to know, like the political system or the lyrics to the “Star Spangled Banner”.
+In an effort to continue the support for Americanization, the Aufbau published an Aufbau Almanac, called "The Immigrants Handbook".
+This handbook was used as a how-to guide for new German-Jewish immigrants within the United States.
+It included 192 pages detailing American life and everything that someone might need to know, like the political system or the lyrics to "The Star-Spangled Banner".